pivotal-cf/docs-pcf-gsg/README.md

 This a quickstart guide for preparing your VMware vSphere environment and standing up Pivotal Application Service (PAS) using [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF).
 It is just one of the guides associated with the PCF release.
 The full doc set is:

-*  [Getting Started](https://github.com/pivotal-cf/docs-pcf-gsg): "Quick start" guide for preparing your VMware vSphere  environment and standing up Pivotal Application Service using PCF
+*  [Getting Started](https://github.com/pivotal-cf/docs-pcf-gsg): "Quick start" guide for preparing your VMware vSphere  environment and standing up PAS using PCF
 *  [Pivotal Cloud Foundry Installation Guide](https://github.com/pivotal-cf/pcf-docs): How to use PCF to install and manage components
 *  [Operating PAS](https://github.com/pivotal-cf/docs-ops-guide): A guide to operating and troubleshooting PAS
 *  [Extending Cloud Foundry](https://github.com/cloudfoundry/docs-extend-cloudfoundry): A guide to extending your Cloud Foundry instance with user-supplied services and custom buildpacks.
 Note that this content is shared with the open source context and therefore will have the name Cloud Foundry throughout.